ethereum/remix-project/docs/tutorial_debug.rst

 From the Transaction GUI
 ~~~~~~~~~~~~~~~~~~~~~~~~

-We will not explain in detail here how to write / deploy contract.
+We will not explain in detail here how to write or deploy contract.
-Let's put a basic contract (replace this one by yours):
+Let us start with a basic contract (replace this one by yours):

 .. code-block:: none